Convection Patterns in Nonequilibrium Kawasaki Dynamics at Low Temperature: Macroscopic Description

+We now turn to a macroscopic description of the nonequilibrium system introduced in Sec.~\ref{sec: Kawasaki out of equilibrium}.
+The framework relies on two fundamental physical principles: local equilibrium in the steady-state and diffusive transport of the conserved quantity (Section~\ref{sec: macroscopic constraints}).
+This setup yields three key results.
+First, out-of-equilibrium steady currents, rather than interface curvature, primarily shape the out-of-equilibrium interfaces (Section~\ref{sec: interface curvature}).
+Second, it determines the chemical potential profiles, matching our numerical observations (Section~\ref{sec: chemical potential profiles}).
+Finally, it explains the physical mechanism behind the observed proliferation of stripes in the large-volume limit (Section~\ref{sec: stripe formation}).

-The temperature profiles considered so far may induce symmetries that are not broken microscopically.
+Before moving on, let us note that the temperature profiles considered so far may induce symmetries that are not broken microscopically.
 For example, if the temperature depends only on \(x\) as in Eq.~\eqref{eq: x temperature profile}, the stationary density remains homogeneous in \(y\), reflecting the unfixed vertical position of the stripes.
 As we saw though, particle configurations exhibit well-defined stripes whose positions are remarkably stable, with motion timescales that grow rapidly with system size.
 The present macroscopic theory retains only currents scaling as $1/L$ or larger, thus neglecting dynamics occurring on timescales beyond diffusion.
 As a result, it can treat as stationary configurations that are microscopically quasi-stationary, rather than their broad superpositions.
-Accordingly, throughout this section, the density $\rho$ refers to that of a locally pure state, as in Fig.~\ref{fig: putative profile}, not of a mixture.
+Accordingly, throughout this section, the density $\rho$ refers to that of a locally pure state, not of a mixture.